All Episodes

 And even if such detail were provided, analyzing the proposal would be a time-consuming process that could not be completed this week.

-Certainly not by Thursday, and the summit.
+Certainly not by Thursday.

-And it's not going to add to the deficit.
+It's not going to add to the deficit.

 This CBO guy taking a big risk here by authoring this himself.

-Now, the dirty little secret is, my friends, that it's not an accident that Obama's plan does not provide the CBO either the detail or the time to uh give a cost estimate.
+Now, the dirty little secret is, my friends, that it's not an accident that Obama's plan does not provide the CBO either the detail or the time to give a cost estimate.

 I can't believe I said that.

-After all, I mean, remember Obama promised during his address to a joint session of Congress back in September, I won't sign any legislation, health care legislation, if it adds one dime to the deficit now or in the future.
+After all, I mean, remember, Obama promised during his address to a joint session of Congress back in September, I won't sign any legislation, healthcare legislation, if it adds one dime to the deficit now or in the future.

 That's the same speech during which Congressman Joe Wilson got into so much trouble for blurting out, you lie.